SkymanOne/folidity/reports/main.typ

 == Emitter

 Emitter is currently at the pre-alpha stage.
 It produces unoptimised Teal code.
 This can be addressed by the introduction of control flow graphs that can efficiently eliminate redundant code.
 Multi-pass compilation should also be considered as an optimisation strategy.
-Additionally, curernt iteration does not support the inclusion operator (`in`) that restricts the use of iterators and `a in list` expression in the code.
+Additionally, currernt iteration does not support the inclusion operator (`in`) that restricts the use of iterators and `a in list` expression in the code.
 This can be achieved by revising the layout generation of an array, and, similar to member access, accessing each element in the list by offset.

-Finally, support for multiple targets such as the Ethereum Virtual Machine should be one of the priorities for future development in order to access a larger system of developers to acquire more developer feedback, hence, fostering the community development of the compiler.
+Finally, support for multiple targets such as EVM should be one of the priorities for future development to access a larger system of developers to acquire more developer feedback, hence, fostering the community development of the compiler.

 == General remarks

-Due to the reduced scope of the project, multi-contract support have not been implemented.
+Due to the reduced scope of the project, multi-contract support has not been implemented.
 It requires the finalisation of the grammar of the language that can lead to the development of the language-specific ABI #footnote("Abstract Binary Interface") metadata that can be used by CLI tools and contracts to call the contract.
-It also further required conducting more research in the field of interface discovery in order to provide evidence that it is possible to achieve a reasonable level of security across multiple SCs when the source code is not available.
+It also further required conducting more research in the field of interface discovery to provide evidence that it is possible to achieve a reasonable level of security across multiple SCs when the source code is not available.

 Finally, the corresponding CLI tools should be developed to enable ABI metadata generation.